What the council is and how it works

 • Martin Waddington - Director, ICP Health and Social Care Integration

-• Jake Bacchus - Executive Director, Finance and Resources
+• Jake Bacchus - Executive Director of Resources

 • Peter O'Brien - Executive Director, Placemaking & Growth